 If you do not have a buyer but want to sell in the near future, you could set up a new company and make an interim disposal to that new company so that you benefit from the relief, with the subsequent sale to follow.
 For more information, read our advice to shareholders looking to liquidate their businesses from our Insolvency and Recovery team.

-This post was written by Chris Williamson, Tax Partner at Price Bailey.
-If you would like to know more then please contact Chris using the form below.
+If you would like to know more then please contact us using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.

 For more insight, events and webinars, sign up to the Price Bailey mailing list…